 Are there limitations on who can be included as part of the Family Membership level?

 The limitations on the Family membership are: You must include at least one and no more than two adults and it includes up to a total of 5.
 Children under 2 may visit without being included under the membership.
 Children 15 or over are considered adults.
 You also have the option to increase the number of children for your Family membership for $10 each.
-You may also include guests during visits under the Family membership as long they are accompanied by an adult member and the total number for your membership is not exceeded.

 Is the Education Station Playroom available for Family members?